vazco/uniforms/API.md

     //   receive a field component rather than a HTML input.
 If you need an input ref,
     //   use this prop instead.
     inputRef={ref => {}}

+    // Props for the InputLabel
+    // Available in:
+    //   material-ui
+    labelProps={{ shrink: true, disableAnimation: true }}

     // Field inline error.
     //   *Some description would be great, huh?*